 You could ask a contractor how long the roof they’ve installed is expected to last and call that answer the roof’s “lifetime,” but that answer isn’t necessarily going to match up with the “lifetime” of the warranty.
 The shortest lifetime of GAF’s Smart Choice Protection Period is ten years, but the longest lifetime is 50.

 Is a roof with a 50-year lifetime warranty going to last 50 years?
 Probably not.
 How long will it last?
-We can’t say with certainty since the Timberline® HDZ™ Shingles, which are the shingles Proven Roofing uses often, haven’t even been around as a product for 50 years.
+We can’t say with certainty since the Timberline® HDZ™ Shingles, which are the shingles Proven Contracting uses often, haven’t even been around as a product for 50 years.

 Given that figure, you may think it’s smart to use the lifetime of the roof to stash away a roof repair fund, and it is.
 But not everybody can stash away a replacement roof fund.
-Luckily, there are many ways to pay for a new roof with no money, the easiest of which is with financing offered by Proven Roofing.
+Luckily, there are many ways to pay for a new roof with no money, the easiest of which is with financing offered by Proven Contracting.

 If you’re asking about the warranty of a new roof, you’re asking about one of three things: the manufacturer’s warranty, the workmanship warranty, or homeowner’s insurance.

-Manufacturer’s Warranty: This is the “lifetime” warranty on the shingles themselves.
+This is the “lifetime” warranty on the shingles themselves.
 This warranty applies if there’s a defect in the shingles themselves that has nothing to do with their installation.
 For example, Timberline® HDZ™ Shingles come with something called StainGuard® that keeps algae and mold from growing on your shingles.
 If soon after installation, you find algae growing on your roof, then you may be eligible for compensation under the manufacturer’s warranty if it’s found that the StainGuard® was somehow faulty.

-Workmanship Warranty: The workmanship warranty refers to the workmanship/craftsmanship of your roof’s installers.
-If the materials are fine but improperly installed, then the workmanship warranty will cover the replacement of the roof.
+The workmanship warranty refers to the workmanship/craftsmanship of your roof’s installers.
+If the roofing materials are fine but improperly installed, then the workmanship warranty will cover the replacement of the roof.
 You should be able to determine the quality of the workmanship pretty quickly after a major storm (if your roof can survive one major storm, it’s likely to do so again).

 Ideally, your roof will be the result of an equal mix of high-quality materials and high-quality craftsmanship.
-With Proven Roofing, you don’t have to make that choice because we use all GAF materials and have earned Master Elite® certification from GAF, which is a distinction awarded to only the top 2% of roofing contractors in North America.
+With Proven Contracting, you don’t have to make that choice because we use all GAF materials and have earned Master Elite® certification from GAF, which is a distinction awarded to only the top 2% of roofing contractors in North America.

 However, if you have to choose between one or the other, you’d want the workmanship to be better because if your roof is improperly installed, it may void the manufacturer’s warranty.
 That’s why it’s so important to do your due diligence by following the checklist for hiring a roofing contractor and knowing the questions to ask to identify a good contractor.
 Proper installation is also a reason why you shouldn’t try to fix your own roof.
 If you don’t know what you’re doing, you could end up voiding the warranty on your materials, damaging your materials, improperly installing your materials, and then having to pay for a roof replacement anyway.